-Commission rules authorize the agency to modify, suspend, or terminate a permit, including a drilling permit, injection or disposal well permit, or permit for a surface waste management facility, based on violations of Commission rules, permits, or orders.
+Commission rules authorize the agency to modify, suspend, or terminate a permit, including but not limited to, a drilling permit, injection or disposal well permit, or permit for a surface waste management facility, based on violations of Commission rules, permits, or orders.
 Unless agreed to by the permit holder and authorized to be handled administratively, these actions will be taken through Commission order after notice and opportunity for hearing.